-Mission and Scope:
+Mission and Scope

-Clinical Research: This includes studies that are first in man proof of concept studies; phase I-IV clinical trials; relevant phase IV clinical studies; comparative effectiveness research; pragmatic clinical trials; post-marketing surveillance; studies that identify or support biomarkers that can be used at any stage of drug development; pharmacokinetic, pharmacodynamic and quantitative pharmacology studies that relate to translational medicine.
+Clinical Research: This includes studies that are first in human proof of concept studies; phase I-IV clinical trials; relevant phase IV clinical studies; comparative effectiveness research; pragmatic clinical trials; post-marketing surveillance; studies that identify or support biomarkers that can be used at any stage of drug development; pharmacokinetic, pharmacodynamic and quantitative pharmacology studies that relate to translational medicine.

-Education: This includes research that evaluates and assesses new and innovative methodologies for educating translational scientists, medical students, and physician scientists; programs focused on training residents and fellows to be community based investigators; efforts to obtain community input in setting research priorities and contributing to research design, conduct, interpretation, and implementation; programs focused on increasing the pipeline of physician scientists, opportunities that improve the ability of graduate students to enter the translational sciences, and STEM programs to increase the pool size and diversity of the translational science workforce.
+Education: This includes research that evaluates and assesses new and innovative methodologies for educating translational scientists, medical students, and physician scientists; programs focused on training residents and fellows to be community-based investigators; efforts to obtain community input in setting research priorities and contributing to research design, conduct, interpretation, and implementation; programs focused on increasing the pipeline of physician scientists, opportunities that improve the ability of graduate students to enter the translational sciences, and STEM programs to increase the pool size and diversity of the translational science workforce.
 In addition, we encourage manuscripts that detail successful and innovative mentoring programs both within and outside of CTSAs.
-Manuscripts presenting quantitative data will receive priority over those that are descriptive.
+Manuscripts presenting quantitative data will receive priority over those that are purely descriptive.

 Implementation, Policy and Community Engagement: The ability to translate discoveries into improvements in the health of the population is dependent on policies that are generated by academic institutions; governmental agencies; biotechnology and pharmaceutical companies; Federal, State and private regulatory agencies; and investors, foundations and industry.
 Manuscripts detailing health policy research that covers health disparities and inequalities, health care quality and safety, access to care, cost effectiveness of new drugs and devices, implementation science, and regulatory science are therefore encouraged.

-Translational Research Design and Analysis: Process manuscripts describe innovative methods to design clinical trials and to accrue, collate and analyze data.
+Translational Research Design and Analysis: Process manuscripts describe innovative methods to design clinical trials and to accrue, collate, and analyze data.
 Subjects relevant to translational science include methodologies for novel clinical trial design (n of 1 studies, pragmatic studies, adaptive design trials), issues related to patient confidentiality and use of electronic health records, bioethical concerns relevant to both large scale and individual family genotyping, using next generation sequencing, best practices in informing subjects regarding genetic sequencing, data storage, data security, data analytics, and methodologies relevant to personalized and precision medicine.
 Submissions are also encouraged for studies that utilize big data to address questions relevant to translational scientists and that demonstrate how personalized medicine and/or precision medicine can improve health.

 - CC BY 4.0 (Attribution)